abhiTronix/raspberry-pi-cross-compilers/build-scripts/README.md

 These scripts provide a few additional environment variables to tweak Toolchain Builds:

-A. `BUILDDIR`: To change build directory.
+* `BUILDDIR`: To change build directory.
 By default it is set to `/tmp` directory.
 Its usage is as follows:

     ```sh
     BUILDDIR="/home/foo/foo1"